 Flat Fee MLS Listing Texas

 Is the practice in the real estate industry where a seller enters into a listing agreement with a real estate broker who accepts a flat fee rather than a percentage of the sale price for the listing side of the transaction.
 The buyer's broker is still typically offered a percentage though that could be a flat fee as well.
 A discount REALTOR® flat fee MLS brokerage typically unbundles the services a traditional real estate brokerage offers and list the property for sale in the local multiple listing service (MLS) a la carte without requiring the seller to use its services for valuation assistance, negotiating, transaction management and showing accompaniment.
 Flat Fee brokers are real estate brokers, just like the national brand names, but offer discounted or unbundled services.
 Most flat fee brokers do offer full service brokerage services.
+Many flat fee brokers are limited service brokers but we offer full service brokerage as well.

 In the by owner MLS ®, the listing agreement between the Texas real estate broker and the property owner typically requires the broker to enter the property into the MLS and provide other contracted services, with the broker acting as what the traditional industry has coined a "limited service broker".
 However, the flat fee industry prefers the term a la carte broker because the services are not limited.
 Instead freedom of choice is expanded to allow sellers to pick from a menu of services.